 Meet the Founder & Teachers

-Cindy took her first yoga class at age 6 with her mom, in front of the TV.
-She continued to explore and practice yoga throughout her life and began private teaching after her retirement.
-Cindy followed her passion for yoga and became a Registered Yoga Teacher (RYT) with Yoga Alliance, which acknowledges the completion of a yoga teacher training with a Registered Yoga School.
-Cindy received her certifications from My Vinyasa Practice, the teacher training school developed and led by Michelle Young, located in Austin, Texas.
-Cindy is currently an RYT 500, and a Yoga Alliance Certified Education Provider (YACEP).
+Hello, I'm Cindy Johannes-Beecher, the owner and founding teacher of Your Yoga.
+I was born and raised in Erie, Pa. and was introduced to yoga by my mom when I was six!
+I received my undergraduate degree in Pharmacy from Duquesne University and Masters degree in Health Care Administration from Central Michigan University.
+I relocated to York, Pa. in 1986 and continued a career in healthcare until my retirement in 2020.
+I have continued to explore and practice yoga throughout my life and began private teaching after retirement.
+I became a Registered Yoga Teacher (RYT) with Yoga Alliance, which acknowledges the completion of a yoga teacher training with a Registered Yoga School and received my certifications from My Vinyasa Practice, the teacher training school developed and led by Michelle Young, located in Austin, Texas.
+I am currently an RYT 500 certified teacher and a Yoga Alliance Certified Education Provider (YACEP).
+In addition, I lead the Your Yoga Teacher Training School with several other teachers at our studio.
+Our studio also offers My Rooted Journey Mentorship program.

 Cindy Johannes-Beecher